About Us

 Vision Statement

 In a truly strong community, no family is expendable.
-KRFDC believes that communities must work together – in partnership – to enable all persons to live with dignity, responsibility and opportunity.
-To support this vision, KRFDC offers a myriad of services that promote stability and independence throughout the life cycle.
-KRFDC is Social Service Agency, providing services focused on improving individual’s general well-being.
+Foothills believes that communities must work together – in partnership – to enable all persons to live with dignity, responsibility and opportunity.
+To support this vision, Foothills offers a myriad of services that promote stability and independence throughout the life cycle.
+Foothills is Social Service Agency, providing services focused on improving individual’s general well-being.

 Annual Report of Services